itamarsb/api-engineering-lab/labs/01-weather-api/README.md

 On the screen shown in the image:

-1. Item
-Click directly on the large "New Collection" title in the center of the screen.
+1. Click directly on the large "New Collection" title in the center of the screen.
-Delete the current name.
+2. Delete the current name.
-Type:
+3. Type: